koshimagoyal/library-app/README.md

 # LibraryApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21 with following functionalities:
+1. Delete data from table
+2. Search
+3. Pagination

 ## Development server